JamesThanni/JamesThanni/README.md

 ### About Me

-I build and design web, desktop and mobile applications!
-My career journey involved:
+🛠️ I build and design web, desktop and mobile applications

-🎩 Becoming a Software Engineer in London with a BSc in Computer Science!

-💻 Working on and developing my ability to build meaningful projects.
+💻 I work on learning and developing meaningful projects.

-⌚ Maintaining various hobbies outside of my career, mainly weightlifting, graphics & UX design and keeping up with tech trends!
+⌚ I maintain various hobbies outside of my career, mainly photography, bodybuilding, weightlifting, graphics & UX design and keeping up with tech trends!

 ☁ To further my knowledge, I'm always learning through my utilisation of platforms such as LinkedIn learning, PluralSight and YouTube.